openemr/openemr/CONTRIBUTING.md

 We look forward to your contribution...

-### Advanced Use of Docker
+### Advanced Use of Development Docker Environment

 The OpenEMR development docker environment has a very rich feature set.
-See below for all the cool stuff:
+See below Index for links to all the cool stuff:

-**Table of Contents for Advanced Use of Docker**
+**Index for Advanced Use of Development Docker Environment**
 -   [1.
 Xdebug and profiling](#xdebug)
 -   [2.
 Php syntax checking, psr12 checking, and automated testing](#dev_tools_tests)
 -   [3.
 Run the entire dev tool suite](#dev_tools_suite)